PhysicsX/Gstreamer-on-embedded-devices/README.md

 $ python3 shmServer.py
 ```
 So now lets use another binary which is Qt application to see the output in the shm.
-You should have at least version 2.12 for the qt.
-Multimedia modul is used so old versions do not have this module.
+You should have at least version 5.12 for the qt.
+Old multimedia modul may not have this feature.

-For installation I really recommend you to watch my video to set up the qt for nvdia jetson nano.
+For Qt installation I really recommend you to watch my video to set up the qt for nvdia jetson nano.
 ```bash
 # ./shmClient -platform eglfs
 ```